Timothy-Kowalski/CrazyFlie-Notes/README.md

 # CrazyFlie-Notes

 This is a repository of various files and notes related to the summer project using Bitcraze Crazyflies.
+The parameters below are used with the ESP-32 and flow deck installed.

-# Parameters to change:
+# Ardupilot parameters to change:

 COMPASS_USE 0